 - 3 yellow onions (quartered and sliced about 1/4-inch thick)

 - 1 1/2 tsp kosher salt (plus more to taste)

 - 1/2 tsp dried marjoram

 - Trim excess fat from the ribs if necessary.
 Season with a little bit of salt and pepper and set aside.

-- Heat cooking oil in a non-stick pan over high heat.
+- Heat cooking oil in a non-stick pan over medium-high heat.
 Add half of the ribs and sear for 4 minutes.
 Flip and continue searing for another 4 minutes, or until nicely browned.
 Transfer the browned ribs to the slow cooker and continue browning the other half of the ribs.
 Transfer to the slow cooker.

 - Add the onions to the same the skillet.
 There should be plenty of oil and fat left in the pan, but if not, add another tablespoon of oil.
 Saute until deep golden brown, constantly stirring, about 3-5 minutes.